 Course Approvals

 The Producer Licensing (EX) Working Group has adopted standards for course approval and reciprocity in filing of courses.
-States are to follow the standards set forth in the Continuing Education Reciprocity (CER) process, as adopted by the Working Group.
+States are to follow the standards set forth in the Continuing Education Reciprocity (CER) Agreement, as adopted by the Working Group.
 Under a reciprocity filing, states are to accept the number of credits awarded by another state

 and treat a request for reciprocity as a registration.
 Only the home state of the CE provider is to perform a content review of the course filing.
 The Appendices contain information on CER and the current filing forms.
 The most current information on CER can be found on the Working Group’s web page.